VIDT Datalink Trading Down 11.9% Over Last Week (VIDT)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

 VIDT Datalink launched on August 18th, 2018.
 VIDT Datalink’s total supply is 1,000,000,000 tokens and its circulating supply is 770,011,370 tokens.
 The Reddit community for VIDT Datalink is https://reddit.com/r/vidt and the currency’s Github account can be viewed here.
 The official website for VIDT Datalink is www.vidt-datalink.com.
+The official message board for VIDT Datalink is medium.com/@vidtdatalink.
 VIDT Datalink’s official Twitter account is @vidt_datalink and its Facebook page is accessible here.
-VIDT Datalink’s official message board is medium.com/@vidtdatalink.

 VIDT is an ERC20 compliant token on the Ethereum network.”